praveenksam/embedding-api-hands-on2/README.md

 ## Step 1: Fork the repository

 Go to the [sample repository](https://bit.ly/embeddingHandsOn) and fork the repository.
 Forking will create your own copy of the code.
+In Netlify deploy code from this repository.

 ## Step 2: Add the Embedding API v3 script